 Pakistan Pakistan

-Pakistan ranks 31st in this year’s CCPI, with mixed ratings: high in GHG Emissions and Energy Use, low in Climate Policy, and very low in Renewable Energy.
+Pakistan ranks 15th in the CCPI.
+The country receives a very high rating in GHG Emissions and Energy Use, low in Climate Policy, and very low in Renewable Energy.

 Key Outcomes